dorissuzukiesmerio/Doris_Tips/README.md

 For creating this repository, I used knowledge in:

-- R Scripting, RStudio, and RMarkdown
+- R Scripting, RStudio, RMarkdown and R in PowerBI
 - Git, Github